Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Experiments

 \subsection{Real Scene Editing}

 Our parameter perturbation approach described in Sec.~\ref{sec:parameter-perturbation} can be readily extended to real scene editing scenarios~\cite{haque2023instruct,koo2024posterior}.
-We present real scene editing results in Fig.~\ref{fig:scene}, building upon Posterior Distillation~\cite{koo2024posterior}.
+We present real scene editing results in Figs.~\ref{fig:teaser-bear} and \ref{fig:scene}, building upon Posterior Distillation~\cite{koo2024posterior}.
 Using the same number of iterations, we can better modify the scene geometry through parameter perturbation.
+We refer the readers to the supplementary material for details.